TandoorRecipes/open-tandoor-data/README.md

 When consuming data in the example below the consumer would first load the `data.json` included in the base directory.
 After that it will load the data of a specific language/culture.
 Anything in the specific file will override the base file.
 This could also be layered to allow multi stage inheritance.

+Labels and text contained in the `base` version are **always** given in english.
+Data locale specific folders are given in their respective languages.

 ```
 data
   food